Roth Conversions Before & After Retirement

 Dean Barber: Hello, everybody.
-I’m Dean Barber, founder and CEO of Barber Financial Group.
+I’m Dean Barber, founder and CEO of Modern Wealth Management.
 I want to welcome you to our educational series.
 JoAnn Huber, CERTIFIED FINANCIAL PLANNER™ and CPA, and I will be discussing the best part of the tax code ever created.
 It’s the Roth IRA.
 Stick around.

 Roth Conversions Before & After Retirement

 Dean Barber: All right, JoAnn, let’s get started talking about Roth conversions.
 We want to talk about Roth conversions, both pre-retirement and post-retirement.

 Before we talk about the Roth conversions, I want to take a little trip down memory lane.
 I want to back up to 1997.

 JoAnn Huber: It was a year with a big change in retirement accounts which was the addition of the Roth.